vitejs/vite/docs/guide/api-plugin.md

 }
 ```

-Then use `server.hot.on` (since Vite 5.1) or `server.ws.on` and listen to the events on the server side:
+Then use `server.ws.on` and listen to the events on the server side:

 ```js
 // vite.config.js